Estherodigie/lawyerew/readme.txt

 Getting this on godaddy
 -----------------------
 In the heroku settings give the name of the godaddy url you want to use.
+Go to godaddy:
-Go to godaddy, and forward example.com to www.example.com.
+    1. forward example.com to www.example.com.
+    2. Make sure the nameservers are godaddy nameservers
- Then in the domain registry, set up a new CNAME entry.
- Replace "www" that has a value of "@" with youapp.herokuapp.com"
+    3. Then in the domain registry, set up a new CNAME entry: Replace "www" that has a value of "@" with youapp.herokuapp.com"

 TODO